awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 **To deploy an `IPv6` cluster with `eksctl`**

-1. Copy the following contents to a file named `ipv6-cluster.yaml`\.
+1. Copy the following contents to your device\.
 Replace the `example values` with your own\.
 Replace `region-code` with any AWS Region that is supported by Amazon EKS\.
 For a list of AWS Regions, see [Amazon EKS endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/eks.html) in the AWS General Reference guide\.
 You can replace `t3.medium` with any [AWS Nitro System instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
 The value for `version` must be *1\.21* or a later [supported Amazon EKS Kubernetes version](kubernetes-versions.md)\.
 The cluster name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
 It must start with an alphabetic character and can't be longer than 128 characters\.
+After you've replaced the values, run the modified command to create the `ipv6-cluster.yaml` file\.

    ```
+   cat >ipv6-cluster.yaml <<EOF
    ---
    apiVersion: eksctl.io/v1alpha5
    kind: ClusterConfig